jennyd77/WorkSiteSafety/README.md

 Execute notebook cells down to but not including the section "Inference"<br/>

-You now have a trained model!
+You now have a trained model!<br/>
 You could now jump straight to deploying to your DeepLens device; however, the next step runs through some local tests using SageMaker to ensure the model is performing correctly

 ## Test model inference using SageMaker notebook